crs4/notredam/src/dam/kb/tinykb/doc/source/api.rst

    access
    errors

+.. only:: html

-If you're interested in the TinyKB internals, you can also see:
+   If you're interested in the TinyKB internals, you can also check:

 .. toctree::
    :maxdepth: 2